-How the Kinks Found Some Footing With ‘Schoolboys in Disgrace’
+How the Kinks Found Their Footing With ‘Schoolboys in Disgrace’

 From 1969's Arthur onward, Kinks albums came with some sort of conceptual tie.
 Lola Versus Powerman and the Moneygoround: Part One, Muswell Hillbillies and both Preservation LPs all told stories loosely held together, some working better than others.
 Davies seemed obsessed with conceptual work throughout the first half of the '70s, but by the time of the Soap Opera album in 1975, the concepts had overtaken the songs.
 Schoolboys in Disgrace saw that turn around.

-Released in November 1975, Schoolboys was a step out of the conceptual arena for the Kinks.
+Released on Nov.
+17, 1975, Schoolboys was a step out of the conceptual arena for the Kinks.
 Though it was still held together by a theme, carried over in part from the Preservation LPs, the songs were more concise, direct and straight-ahead rock 'n' roll.
-It was a return to a simpler way of doing things for Davies and featured some of his best songs in years to boot.
+This was a return to a simpler way of doing things for Davies and featured some of his best songs in years to boot.

 The opening track, "Schooldays," signals the start of the album's story, but it works just as well as a stand-alone Kinks song, with just Davies and piano at first.
 By the second song, "Jack the Idiot Dunce," things turn toward the record's concept, which has something to do with a "naughty little schoolboy" whose punishment at the hands of teachers leads him to an evil adulthood.